tanelirautio/reittiopas/README.md

 Routeplanner app made for [Solidabis Code Challenge](https://koodihaaste.solidabis.com/) in the year 2020.

+## Demo

+The demo of the app is running in Heroku: https://reittiopas.herokuapp.com/

 ## Details

   * Backend is made with Flask (Python)
-  * Frontend is just HTML + CSS + Pure JavaScript.
+  * Frontend is just HTML + CSS + Vanilla JavaScript
   * Development was made in Windows 10
-  * Code and documentation uses English.
-However, the user interface for app is in Finnish
+  * Variables, comments and documentation are written in English.
+However, the user interface for app is in Finnish (assignment was in Finnish)

-  * This is the authors first actual modern web app ever (and it was fun to create!)
+## About the implementation

+  * Application uses Dijkstra's algorithm for searching shortest path from origin stop to destination stop
+  * The roads which don't have any bus lines are discarded before algorithm is used
+  * If transfer has to be made during the trip the preference is given for the line which continues in the route in later road sections
+  * If some routes are served by multiple lines the app just selects one randomly (since the assignment states that you don't have to wait at all when changing buses)

 ## Getting Started